LGBT Memorial Makes Its Debut Along Hudson River

 NEW YORK (CBSNewYork) – Gov. Andrew Cuomo and members of the LGBT community were on hand for the dedication of a new memorial honoring those lost in the Orlando Pulse nightclub shooting in June 2016 and “all victims of hate, intolerance and violence.”

 The memorial, designed by artist Anthony Goicolea, is located at the western edge of Greenwich Village in Hudson River Park.
+It has nine boulders with pieces of glass installed in them that can act as prisms and reflect rainbows in sunlight.

 Goicolea spoke at the memorial’s unveiling Sunday, hours before the start of the annual Pride March in New York City.